-When it comes to buying the best fashion pieces, it's what's behind the seams that really counts.
-People who appreciate style and substance over the latest fashion trends will often consider fabric, stitching, and overall fit as key factors when determining the quality of merchandise.
+When it comes to buying the best fashion pieces, it's what's behind the seams that really count.
+People who appreciate style and substance over the latest fashion trends will always consider fabric, stitching, and overall fit as key factors when determining the quality of merchandise.

 "When I'm making decisions about what to purchase, I always evaluate if an item is on-trend – but it's more than just the style that matters.
 I look for key indicators like stitching, lining and the fabric to ensure that it's not just a stylish piece but also a quality one," says Jennifer Z., Ladies' Fashion Buyer for T.J.Maxx and Marshalls.
 "I travel internationally year-round to places like Italy and France in search of the highest quality designer merchandise that shoppers will love."